The-Kirby-Institute/Simple_HIV_model/README.md

 - The figure is saved as `diagnosis_peryear_fig_date.png`. "date" here is the date we saved the figure.

 #### 3. Saving Figures:
-The script includes a `SaveFigure` function that ensures figures are saved in the `figures` folder with the correct file name.
+The script includes a `SaveFigure` function that ensures figures are saved in the "figures" folder with the correct file name.
 If the file already exists, it will not be overwritten.

 # Disclaimer
 The model has been made publicly available for transparency and replication purposes and in the hope it will be useful.
 We take no responsibility for results generated with the model and their interpretation but are happy to assist with its use and application."